greenboxal/doggohub/doc/development/ux_guide/components.md

 ## Lists

 Lists are used where ever there is a single column of information to display.
-Ths [issues list](https://gitlab.com/gitlab-org/gitlab-ce/issues) is an example of a important list in the GitLab UI.
+Ths [issues list](https://doggohub.com/doggohub-org/doggohub-ce/issues) is an example of a important list in the DoggoHub UI.

 ### Types